-- flat amount: Each budget holder is given a flat amount determined by the budget controller
+- Flat amount: Each budget holder is given a flat amount determined by the budget controller

-- equal amount: Each budget holder is given an equal amount regardless of headcount, again determined by the budget controller
+- Equal amount: Each budget holder is given an equal amount regardless of headcount, again determined by the budget controller

-- per employee: A predetermined amount is issued per employee to the budget holder to ensure every employee gets something
+- Per employee: A predetermined amount is issued per employee to the budget holder to ensure every employee gets something

 - % of payroll: Funds are distributed to budget holders based on the % of payroll they represent

-Types of Points Programs
+Types of Points-Based Employee Recognition Programs

 There are many types of programs that can be designed to communicate and help administer the earning of points.
-Program rules should be designed to drive specific behaviors — such as achieving specific goals, or exhibiting behaviors — and values should be assigned appropriate for each category or criteria.
+Program rules should be designed to drive specific behaviors — such as achieving specific goals, or exhibiting behaviors — and values should be assigned appropriately for each category or criteria.
 This will help the issuer control their budget and understand a best-practice reward value.
 By doing so, the issuer is guided towards rewarding the behaviors identified for that particular program.
 When employees see they are being rewarded for specific actions, it reinforces those behaviors, long-term.

 - Spot Programs are designed for ongoing use by budget holders or Managers to recognize employees.
 These programs reward employees with valuable points for positive behaviors or criteria with specific levels of awards tied to those efforts.

-- Special Programs are designed for single, multiple or ad-hoc programs, contests or discretionary campaigns that are tracked and managed internally.
+- Special Programs are designed for single, multiple, or ad-hoc programs, contests, or discretionary campaigns that are tracked and managed internally.

-- Award Codes give a manager a way to instantly recognize, in-person, an observed behavior with a physical recognition card, which contains information to transfer points to the employee’s personal point-bank.
+- Award Codes give a manager a way to instantly recognize, in person, an observed behavior with a physical recognition card, which contains information to transfer points to the employee’s personal point bank.

 Using and Redeeming Points